 Why I like it: Members-only means not too many people around while you’re sipping a cocktail and enjoying all the beach, pool and live music that The Driftwood has to offer.

 Details: Yes, D’Jais may be known for their all night, after hours parties and dance clubs; but it’s also a relaxed place to take a break from the sun.
 Just across Ocean Blvd., you’ll find a number of outdoor tables great for sitting and people watching – no fist pumping necessary.
 D’Jais has been around since 1959, hosting an eclectic range of music seven nights a week.
 They also have weekly events, including a game night on Tuesdays where you can play a variety of video games on a 10′ (that’s 120”) screen.

 Why I like it: Happy hour starts early at D’Jais.
 On Fridays, Saturdays and Sundays, drink specials go from 11:00 am to 9:00 pm, so you can keep the party going all day.

 Location: Long Branch

 Details: Just down the boardwalk from bustling Pier Village is Rooney’s, an outdoor bar that’s hard to beat; especially when you take into account their happy hour and live music.
-Once the cool ocean breezes hit you, you’ll be happy you took a seat at one of the many bar stools (a plus when it gets crowded – because it does) instead of heading home.
+Once the cool ocean breezes hit you, you’ll be happy you sat at one of the many bar stools.
+(A plus when it gets crowded – because it does.)
 With a mantra like “It’s a big ocean, someone has to embrace it,” you can be sure that the staff at Rooney’s will be more than welcoming.

 The Rusty Nail